Content updated on 29 June 2021

 For these types of events organised in the outdoor areas reserved for the BRS, participants may also consume standing and the attendance list is not required.

 Given the constraints caused by the public-health situation, the Rectorate has set the following order of priority for events:

 - Teaching (e.g., classes, seminars, exams, thesis defenses).
 Defenses are public events.
 They must have a protection plan based on the UNIGE public events protection plan

 - Other UNIGE academic events (e.g., symposiums and other similar gatherings)

 - Public events involving the local community (e.g., large conferences, debates and exhibitions) or organized by third parties.
-The events take place preferably online, the rooms can be reserved for their organisation and recording.
+The rooms can be reserved for their organisation and recording.

 Organisation of events outside UNIGE premises

 This concerns public events organised by members of the university community, including student associations, outside UNIGE premises.
 They are subject to the rules of the federal and cantonal authorities and the protection plan of the place where they are held.